NSATshepoMooketsi/Banking_Credit_Risk/README.md

 - Loan Grade
 - Loan Term (Months)

-duplicate combinations were removed, reducing the dimension to **166 unique loan profiles**.
+Duplicate combinations were removed, reducing the dimension to **166 unique loan profiles**.

 A surrogate **Loan_ID** was then generated to uniquely identify each loan attribute combination.